 Click to view a list of books for coping with pet loss, or books to help your children say goodbye.

-Included are ideas for rituals and ceremonies‚ spiritual guidance and readings for solace.
+This sweet book consists of ideas for rituals and ceremonies‚ spiritual guidance and readings for solace.
 Kowalski includes advice on how to take care of yourself after the death of a pet and the importance of honesty when talking with children about this event.

 Saying Goodbye to the Pet You Love